Dear reader of ADxS.org, please excuse the disruption.

 • A study of 96 adults with ADHD and 25 non-affected individuals found a flattened cortisol response in ADHD-C compared to non-affected individuals, and an increased stress-induced cortisol response in the ADHD-I subtype.47

-• Children (6 to 12 years, mean 8.6 years) with the ADHD-HI-ADHD-C were significantly less likely to have the cortisol rise to emotional stress (Public Speaking Task, PST and Trier Social Stress Test, TSST) (expected in healthy individuals) than non-affected individuals, while the predominantly inattentive ADHD-I subtype showed a significantly stronger cortisol response than non-affected individuals.48 Only 35% of ADHD-C sufferers showed elevated cortisol levels due to stress, compared to 92% of ADHD-I sufferers and 88% of non-affected individuals.
+• Children (6 to 12 years, mean 8.6 years) with the ADHD-HI-ADHD-C were significantly less likely to have the cortisol rise to emotional stress (Public Speaking Task, PST and Trier Social Stress Test, TSST) (expected in healthy individuals) than non-affected individuals, while the predominantly inattentive ADHD-I subtype showed a significantly stronger cortisol response than non-affected individuals.48 Only 35% of people with ADHD-C showed elevated cortisol levels due to stress, compared to 92% of people with ADHD-I and 88% of non-affected people.
 This study also confirmed a connection between aggression, externalization problems and a reduced cortisol stress response.

-• ADHD sufferers with high hyperactivity/impulsivity symptoms showed reduced cortisol suppression after the dexamethasone test.49 This may result from a flattened cortisol stress response or from less addressable glucocorticoid receptors.
+• People with ADHD with high hyperactivity/impulsivity symptoms showed reduced cortisol suppression after the dexamethasone test.49 This may result from a flattened cortisol stress response or from less addressable glucocorticoid receptors.

 • With a low alpha-amylase release (marker of the sympathetic stress system) in response to acute stress by the TSST, a simultaneous low cortisol response correlates with high levels of aggression; with a high alpha-amylase release in response to acute stress, the cortisol response has no correlation with aggression.50

-• Of 202 male adolescents (10 to 17 years, mean 14 years), the 107 who had a comorbid social behavior disorder (CD) responded to a psychosocial stressor with significantly more reduced cortisol stress reactivity compared to the 97 ADHD-HI only sufferers.
+• Of 202 male adolescents (10 to 17 years, mean 14 years), the 107 who had a comorbid disorder of social behavior (CD) responded to a psychosocial stressor with significantly more reduced cortisol stress reactivity compared to the 97 ADHD-HI only persons with ADHD.

 The more severe the ADHD symptoms were, the lower the basal cortisol level was.
-In contrast, a social behavior disorder was associated with an increased basal cortisol level and a decreased cortisol stress response.
+Disorder of social behavior, on the other hand, was associated with increased basal cortisol levels and a decreased cortisol stress response.
 Impaired cortisol reactivity may reflect fearlessness and be associated with poor emotion regulation and inhibition of aggressive and antisocial behavior.51 Unfortunately, no unaffected individuals were included as controls.

 • 7-12 year old (mean: 10 years) children with oppositional defiant disorder (ODD) have reduced activity patterns of the autonomic nervous system or HPA axis.
 15 children with ODD, 31 children with ODD and AD, and 23 ADHD-only children were compared with 26 unaffected children.
-Cortisol response to competition-induced stress (non-relationship stress) was significantly decreased in the ODD children with or without ADHD-HI and was equally normal in the ADHD-only and unaffected children.
-Pulse rate was significantly decreased in ODD-affected with and without stress.
-ODD, ODD/ADHD-HI and ADHD-HI sufferers all had equally significantly lower skin conductance values under stress.52 As MPH medication was not suspended for the study, the results are likely to be biased.
+Cortisol response to competition-induced stress (non-relationship stress) was significantly reduced in ODD children with or without ADHD-HI and was equally normal in ADHD-only and unaffected children.
+Pulse rate was significantly decreased in ODD persons with ADHD with and without stress.
+ODD, ODD/ADHD-HI and ADHD-HI affected people all had equally significantly lower skin conductance values under stress.52 As MPH medication was not suspended for the study, the results are likely to be biased.
 That 17 of the 23 ADHD-HI-only children received MPH could explain the normalization of the stress-induced cortisol response.

-• Oppositional defiant behavior in ADHD correlated with deviant cortisol responses to acute stress.53
+• Oppositional defiant behavior in ADHD correlated with aberrant cortisol responses to acute stress.53

 • 22 children with DBD (Disruptive Behavior Disorder) showed decreasing and increasing cortisol responses to stress, with the children with decreasing cortisol responses showing more severe symptoms than the children with increasing cortisol responses.55

-• Social behavior disorder (CD) correlates with a flattened cortisol stress response.56
+• Disorder of social behavior (CD) correlates with a flattened cortisol stress response.56

 Since externalizing disorders correlate with ADHD-HI (with hyperactivity), we consider a tendency toward a flattened cortisol stress response in ADHD-HI and ADHD-C a plausible possibility.